wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 * Lead it

-When we become an owenr, we become a natural leader.
+When we become an owner, we become a natural leader.

 To me, leadership starts with a commitment to principles which is exactly an owner will do.